 What happens in a particular watershed will affect all the water flowing through the outflow point.
 (The outflow point is the place where all the watershed's water flows into a larger body of water.)
 In particular, a river's streamflow (the amount of water flowing in it) changes constantly because of what happens in its watershed.
 When it rains in one part of the watershed, rivers and streams will rise in lower parts, sometimes hundreds of miles from where it rained.
 This could cause flooding even in a place where it hasn't been raining!

 Rivers generally run their course in three stages:

 As the river flows into the sea it begins to deposit sediment that it has been carrying.
 Often this sediment builds up faster than the sea currents can wash it away, and it forms islands that force the river to split up into many channels.
-This flat area of islands and channels is called a delta (click here for a picture of the Mississippi delta).
+This flat area of islands and channels is called a delta.
 Deltas contain very rich soil that is ideal for farming.
 In many countries, such as Bangladesh, people live in the delta and farm there, even though the threat of flooding is always present.

 Have you ever wondered why dams are sometimes built across rivers?
 Dams help control river flow and regulate flooding, but they also use the river to produce hydroelectric power.
 When a dam is built, water from the river is backed up to form a reservoir.
 This water is allowed to flow through the dam to join the river below, and as it does so, its force is used to turn a propeller-like piece of equipment called a turbine.
 The turbine turns a metal shaft in an electric generator.
 The electricity that is produced is carried away from the river in power lines.
 About ten percent of electricity in the U.S. is produced by hydroelectric dams.